-In 2019, 1.67 million units were sold – a 1.8% increase on the previous year.
+In 2019, 1.67 million units were sold – a 1.8% increase from the previous year.
 Twenty-two million homes use gas central heating – 5 million more than 20 years ago.
 (Source: Installer Online).
 This 1.67 million yearly increase is expected to continue each year until 2025.

 With an estimated 28 million boilers in the UK by 2025, gas engineers won’t be short of work.

 With the workload increasing, the number of engineers needs to follow suit.
-However, Neil Macdonald, technical Director at Heating and Hotwater Industry Council, has warned of a shortfall in the number of engineers as existing engineers retire.
+However, Neil Macdonald, Technical Director at Heating and Hotwater Industry Council, has warned of a shortfall in the number of engineers as existing engineers retire.

 “Where many trades seem to see a constant stream of new talent, the heating industry is one that is likely to suffer if we fail to address the issues surrounding a retiring workforce and attracting new recruits to take up the mantle.”